kosmetism/react-soundplayer/README.md

 ## SoundPlayerComponent

 `<SoundPlayerComponent />` is high level container that propagates its' children with all necessary [data](https://github.com/soundblogs/react-soundplayer#state) which you might need in order to design an audio player.
-When using it, just choose:

-- what kind of SoundCloud data you're consuming (via `resolveUrl` or `streamUrl`)
+When using it, just choose what kind of SoundCloud data you're consuming (via `resolveUrl` or `streamUrl`)
-- will [`Audio element`](https://developer.mozilla.org/en/docs/Web/API/HTMLMediaElement) be present globally or created per each player (via `clientId` or `soundCloudAudio` instance passed).

-_If you're wondering "Why not mixin?!", please read ["Why Component Is Better Than Mixin"](https://github.com/acdlite/flummox/blob/master/docs/docs/guides/why-flux-component-is-better-than-flux-mixin.md) by [@acdlite](https://github.com/acdlite)._
+_If you're wondering "Why not mixin?", please read ["Why Component Is Better Than Mixin"](https://github.com/acdlite/flummox/blob/master/docs/docs/guides/why-flux-component-is-better-than-flux-mixin.md) by [@acdlite](https://github.com/acdlite)._

 ### Props